Sunday's Sports Transactions

 CAROLINA HURRICANES — Recalled G Eddie Lack from Charlotte (AHL).

-CHICAGO BLACKHAWKS — Placed D Michal Rozsival on injured reserve, retroactive to Jan.
-25. Recalled D Gustav Forsling from Rockford (AHL).

-MANCHESTER MONARCHS — Announced Justin Agosta was returned to the team by Albany (AHL) and Ed Wittchow was assigned to the team by Springfield (AHL).
+MANCHESTER MONARCHS — Announced Justin Agosta was returned to the team by Albany (AHL), Ed Wittchow was assigned to the team by Springfield (AHL).
 Released Travis Armstrong.

 READING ROYALS — Announced F Olivier Labelle was been returned to the team by Syracuse (AHL).